 Weekly lessons are offered in 30, 45 and 60 minute intervals depending on the age, desire and level of the student.

-Winter and Spring Recitals provide vital performance opportunities, while one or two music theory parties each year are designed to foster community among the students while reinforcing musical concepts.
+Winter and Spring Recitals provide vital performance opportunities, while one or two music theory parties each year are designed to foster community among students while reinforcing musical concepts.
 Occasional age appropriate field trips will be scheduled as they become available.

 Lesson Fees are $25 per half-hour, $38 per forty-five minutes, and $50 per hour.
 This fee also includes participation in student recitals, theory parties and other events offered throughout the year.
-Monthly payment is due at the beginning each month.
+Monthly payment is due at the beginning of each month.

 Music and materials are purchased at additional cost.

 Daily home practice is essential for student success, and is expected.
 Parental involvement in home practice is crucial.
 Please help your child establish and stick with a practice routine, and see that practice time is free of distractions.
 If you are the parent of an elementary age student, plan to sit with your child for at least a portion of each practice session.

 How can my child approach daily practice in a busy life?
 With parental support, I will help the student explore long term interests and aspirations, which in turn will determine a daily practice routine.
 Consistent, daily practice, organized around achievable, progressive goals will result in the student’s growing musicianship and accomplishment.
 The art of practicing thus becomes routine, with success as the reward.